jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 | ![](images/2.%20Start%20&%20Stop.015.png) | ![](images/2.%20Start%20&%20Stop.016.png) | ![](images/2.%20Start%20&%20Stop.017.png) | ![](images/2.%20Start%20&%20Stop.018.png) | |
 | Finished |  Record  | Error | Warning | |

 The commands can be displayed at the bottom of the screen to execute a selected command or on a thread, that you are following.
+They may also be shown in certain cases near a diamond shape / executable command symbol.

 ![](images/2.%20Start%20&%20Stop.019.png)

 The order of the symbols may become different in practice.
-They might probably put in a straight line.
-Some of them can not even be execution *commands*, but can only be execution *states*, so those might be left out of the bottom of the screen.
+They might be put in a single straight line.
 Another example display of the execution commands and execution states:

 ![](images/2.%20Start%20&%20Stop.020.png)

+Some of them can not even be execution *commands*, but can only be execution *states*, so those might be left out of the bottom of the screen, if that were the choice.
+It may be less crowded with buttons, as availability of commands may vary.

 The following symbols are also possible candidates: